-CAREER DUAL ENROLLMENT ON THE MCC CAMPUS [1007.27 F.S.
+CAREER DUAL ENROLLMENT ON THE SCF CAMPUS [1007.27 F.S.

-In the case where approved courses are not available on the high school campus, students enrolled in Sarasota County district schools and/or registered as a Sarasota County Home School student may attend MCC.
+In the case where approved courses are not available on the high school campus, students enrolled in Sarasota County district schools and/or registered as a Sarasota County Home School student may attend SCF.

 - 1. The student must have a minimum unweighted 2.0.cumulative grade point average (GPA). - 2.
-The student must achieve an acceptable score on the College Placement Test (CPT), SAT, or ACT by June 30 for fall enrollment and December 1 for spring enrollment.
-When appropriate, any student tested after the June and December deadlines will require administrative approval from the school principal or his or her designee and an appropriate MCC representative.
+The student must achieve an acceptable score on the College Placement Test (CPT), SAT, or ACT by June 15 for fall 2009 enrollment and December 4 for spring 2010 enrollment.
+When appropriate, any student tested after the June and December deadlines will require administrative approval from the school principal or his or her designee and an appropriate SCF representative. - 3.
+CPT Retake Policy-It is the policy of SCF that students may take the CPT only one time for a term.
+A "term" is defined as the fall, spring or summer term per the college's official calendar.
 The qualifying test scores are: